majikandy/marsrover/README.md

 Assumptions
 - Input and output are direct strings
 - Acceptance test is the only client of this code at the moment
+- Robots can avoid each other even if crossing the grid position of a previous robot

 ## Introduction
 Think of this challenge as an opportunity to show us what “good” looks like to you; and a fun